DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Dynamic_Part2.md

         💡 However, Packet Traffic will NOT be dropped

-- A NAT POOL is used to define the available inside global adresses
+- A NAT POOL is used to define the available inside global addresses

 ![image](https://github.com/psaumur/CCNA/assets/106411237/98fe2d7d-345c-4d6b-9772-4b152f9bd7a3)

-- Although they are dynamically assigned, the mappings are still one-to-one (one inside LOCAL IP adress per inside global IP adress)
+- Although they are dynamically assigned, the mappings are still one-to-one (one inside LOCAL IP address per inside global IP address)
-- If there are NOT enough inside global IP adresses available (=ALL are being used), it is called ‘NAT POOL EXHAUSTION’
+- If there are NOT enough inside global IP addresses available (=ALL are being used), it is called ‘NAT POOL EXHAUSTION’
     - If a PACKET from another inside host arrives and needs NAT but there are no AVAILABLE ADDRESSES, the router will drop the PACKET
-    - The host will be unable to access OUTSIDE NETWORKS until one of the inside global IP adresses becomes available
+    - The host will be unable to access OUTSIDE NETWORKS until one of the inside global IP addresses becomes available
     - DYNAMIC NAT entries will time out automatically if not used, or you can clear them manually

 NAT POOL EXHAUSTION